rohankvats/molecule-ui/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 name: Bug report
-about: Report a bug to help us improve Evergreen
+about: Report a bug to help us improve MolecularUI
 title: ''
 labels: 'Type: Bug'
 assignees: ''
 ---<!---

 Hello!
-And thanks for contributing to Evergreen 🎉
+And thanks for contributing to MolecularUI 🎉

 Before opening your issue, make sure you've:

 - [ ] read the [Code of Conduct](https://github.com/segmentio/evergreen/blob/master/.github/CODE_OF_CONDUCT.md).
 - [ ] searched for similar issues or pull requests to avoid opening duplicate issues
 - [ ] can clearly outline reproduction steps whenever possible